OWASP/CheatSheetSeries/cheatsheets/C-Based_Toolchain_Hardening_Cheat_Sheet.md

 There are four areas to be examined when hardening the toolchain: configuration, preprocessor, compiler, and linker.
 Nearly all areas are overlooked or neglected when setting up a project.
 The neglect appears to be pandemic, and it applies to nearly all projects including Auto-configured projects, Makefile-based, Eclipse-based, Visual Studio-based, and Xcode-based.
 Its important to address the gaps at configuration and build time because its difficult to impossible to [add hardening on a distributed executable after the fact](https://sourceware.org/ml/binutils/2012-03/msg00309.html) on some platforms.

 This is a prescriptive article, and it will not debate semantics or speculate on behavior.
 Some information, such as the C/C++ committee's motivation and pedigree for [`program diagnostics`, `NDEBUG`, `assert`, and `abort()`](https://groups.google.com/a/isocpp.org/forum/?fromgroups=#!topic/std-discussion/ak8e1mzBhGs), appears to be lost like a tale in the Lord of the Rings.
 As such, the article will specify semantics (for example, the philosophy of 'debug' and 'release' build configurations), assign behaviors (for example, what an assert should do in a 'debug' and 'release' build configurations), and present a position.
-If you find the posture is too aggressive, then you should back off as required to suite your taste.
+If you find the posture is too aggressive, then you should back off as required to suit your taste.

 A secure toolchain is not a silver bullet.
 It is one piece of an overall strategy in the engineering process to help ensure success.
 It will compliment existing processes such as static analysis, dynamic analysis, secure coding, negative test suites, and the like.
 Tools such as Valgrind and Helgrind will still be needed.
 And a project will still require solid designs and architectures.